 Sometimes it can be disheartening, and feel like fighting for equality is a losing battle.
 But pick yourself up, dust yourself off, and realize there are so many bad ass women out there who are speaking up, standing out, and not backing down.
 Here are my favorite resources when I need motivation to wear the feminist label loud and proud:

 1.My Life on the Road, Gloria Steinem

 Whenever I feel discouraged about a situation, I read a quote or interview from Gloria Steinem – I’m not kidding.
 She inspires me to the point where just thinking about her and everything she’s accomplished makes me hopeful inside.
-In the beginning of her career, Gloria Steinem was a freelance writer so she’s had many years of practice mastering the art of writing.
+In the beginning of her career, Gloria Steinem was a freelance writer so she’s spent many years mastering the art of writing.
 As Steinem points out in the beginning of her book, many adventure stories are reserved for males in the lead role.
-Traveling alone as a female is often depicted as dangerous, but Steinem once again forges her own path, shares her tales of travel, and the connections she made along the way, and encourages everyone to do the same.
+Traveling alone as a female is often depicted as dangerous, but Steinem once again forges her own path, shares her tales of travel, and encourages everyone to do the same.
 I’m only halfway through the book, but it’s an incredible read from a remarkable human being.

 2. Rich Bitch, Nicole Lapin

 The world of finance and business news is largely dominated by men.
 Nicole Lapin reclaims the word “Bitch”, tailors her brand to females, and teaches her readers how to take charge of their finances in 12 steps.
 Even though I advocate against materialistic culture and becoming money-obsessed, the truth is that taking charge of your money, whether you have a lot or a little, is important no matter what your dreams are.
 Whether you want to donate your money, buy an old VW van, or go on a first-class trip around the world, the first step in making your dreams come true is knowing how to handle what you have.